Debit Card Fraud FAQ

-As you have likely learned from local and national media outlets, Debit/Credit Card Fraud and Card Merchant Breaches are at an all-time high.
-Please know that InterBank is monitoring the activity very closely to keep your money safe.
+Please know that InterBank is monitoring fraudulent Debit Card activity very closely to keep your money safe.
 Read the Frequently Asked Questions below to learn how InterBank is protecting your accounts and what you can do to help.

 What do I do if I find fraudulent or unauthorized transactions on my account?

 Contact your local InterBank office during business hours or call (877) 949-7200 24×7 to report a lost, stolen, or compromised card.
 Contact info for all InterBank locations is available at www.interbank.com/find-a-branch/ .

 What preventative measures does InterBank take to prevent card fraud?

 We have a Fraud Detection/Prevention program in place which understands and monitors spending patterns and transactions that match current fraud trends.
 If a transaction on your account looks suspicious, you may receive a call from our fraud department to verify that you made the charges.
 Your card may also be blocked if we are unable to reach you to verify the transactions in question.
 We also offer several free services that allow you to detect fraud as well:

 - Online Banking and our mobile app allows you secure and convenient access to your account 24/7.
 Online enrollment is available on our website.

 - e-Statements are available to reduce the risk of your paper statements being stolen.
 Online enrollment is available on our website.

 How can I protect myself from becoming a victim of fraud?

 - Monitor your account as often as possible, using online banking, mobile banking, and your periodic e-statement or paper statement.
 Report any unauthorized transactions immediately.